Data Talks on the Rocks 2 - Vercel and Tabular

 Ryan Blue 27:13

 I think the temptation is there because compute is the lucrative part of this.
 So for anyone who doesn't know, I sort of skirted your question earlier about what is Tabular.
 Tabular is building on Apache Iceberg to build that lower share storage layer and to think through what do we need to do in order to share storage underneath these databases?
 Well, it turns out we need to move security from the query layer down into the storage layer so that no matter what accesses the data, you get the same access controls.
 So we're building that system and trying to make it so that you can use your data in any of the tools that you want, including Databricks and Snowflake and all of the AWS tools like Athena.
 If you want to use your data with it, it should be secure and you should be able to do that.
 I think that to answer your latest question, it's tempting to provide compute, but you know our business model is built around making sure that you can use your data however you want it.
 We want to make sure that we're still aligned with the incentives because the incentive structure where you put your data in Snowflake and if you misconfigure it, you might have a higher Snowflake bill.
-We want to be the provider that you trust to be pointing things out and say, hey, we can re-cluster that and you're going to pay $5 million.
+We want to be the provider that you trust to be pointing things out and say, hey, we can re-cluster that and you're going to save $5 million.
 So, you know, we think that setting that alignment of incentives is more important than winning those compute workloads.
 But hey, we haven't pivoted yet.

 Michael Driscoll 29:00